Pacific Heights (film): Plot

 While Drake is in the hospital, the eviction is finally handed down and authorities force entry into Hayes' apartment.
-By this time however, Hayes has disappeared, and the apartment has been destroyed and stripped bare of all its appliances, light fixtures, wood paneling, and even the toilet.
-Later, while cleaning out the destroyed apartment, Patty finds an important clue: an old photograph of Hayes as a young boy.
-Written on the back is the name "James Danforth", which Patty deduces is Hayes' real name.
-She phones Bennett Fidlow, the Texas attorney whom Danforth had provided as a reference (albeit under his Hayes alias).
+By this time however, Hayes has disappeared, and the apartment has been destroyed and stripped bare.
+Later, while cleaning out the destroyed apartment, Patty finds an old photograph of Hayes as a young boy.
+Written on the back is the name "James Danforth".
+She phones Bennett Fidlow, the Texas attorney whom Danforth had provided as a reference.
 Fidlow tells her that Danforth has a long history of wrongdoing and has been disowned by his family.

 Patty travels to Danforth's last-known address, a condominium in Desert Spring.
 There she finds Ann, his girlfriend and previous co-conspirator who had earlier come looking for him in San Francisco.
-Ann tells Patty that Carter Hayes is the name of the property's former landlord, and that Danforth assumed Hayes' identity and took possession of the condominium after (the genuine) Hayes hired two thugs to carry out the assault shown in the film's opening scene.
+Ann tells Patty that Carter Hayes is the name of the property's former landlord, and that Danforth assumed Hayes' identity and took possession of the condominium after (the genuine) Hayes hired two thugs to carry out the assault on Hayes and Miller.
 Ann also shows Patty a postcard from Danforth, written on the letterhead of a hotel in Century City, which had just arrived the day before.

-Patty tracks down Danforth at the hotel, where he has checked in under Drake's name.
-Patty bluffs her way into his suite by posing as his wife, and while rummaging through his personal effects she discovers he is using legal and financial documents in Drake's name.
+Patty tracks Danforth at the hotel, where he has checked in under Drake's name.
+Patty bluffs her way into his suite by posing as his wife, and while rummaging through his personal effects discovers he is using legal and financial documents in Drake's name.
 She calls Drake and tells him to cancel all of his credit cards and freeze the couple's joint bank account.
 She then places an exorbitant order for room service, which leads to Danforth being arrested.

-Danforth is bailed out of prison by a wealthy widow, Florence Peters, whom he was apparently vetting to be his next victim.
-Once out on bail, Danforth returns to San Francisco to seek revenge against Patty and Drake.
+Danforth is bailed out of prison by a wealthy widow, Florence Peters, whom he was vetting to be his next victim.
+Once out on bail, Danforth returns to San Francisco to seek revenge on Patty and Drake, unwilling to accept responsibility for his actions and blaming them for his desires being ruined forever.
 Upstairs, he bludgeons Drake with a golf club, then attacks Patty in the downstairs apartment where she is busy making repairs.
-A struggle ensues, and a badly-wounded Drake makes his way into the crawl space between the basement and the first-floor apartment.
-He reaches through a hole in the floor and grabs Danforth by the ankle; Danforth loses his balance and is killed when he falls backward, landing on a water supply line which had been connected to the commode he stole.
+A struggle ensues, and a badly wounded Drake makes his way into the crawl space between the basement and the first-floor apartment.
+He reaches through a hole in the floor and grabs Danforth by the ankle while Patty pushes him away, causing Danforth to lose his balance and fall backward, landing on a water supply line and getting impaled in the process; a wounded Danforth desperately tries to escape, but is unable to and ultimately dies of his injury.

 Some time later, Patty and Drake have put their newly repaired building up for sale and show the property to another couple.
 The story ends with the couple having a private discussion about making an offer of $825,000-$850,000, which is $75,000-$100,000 more than what Drake and Patty had originally paid for it.